mightybyte/monad-challenges/pages/set1-4.md

     generalPair :: (Seed -> (a, Seed)) -> (Seed -> (b, Seed)) -> (Seed -> ((a,b), Seed))

-Removing the unnecessary parentheses gets is this type signature, which will probably help you a little when implementing the function.
+Removing the unnecessary parentheses gets us this type signature, which might help you a little when implementing the function.

     generalPair :: (Seed -> (a, Seed)) -> (Seed -> (b, Seed)) -> Seed -> ((a,b), Seed)